ashamis/ashamis.github.io/_pages/cv.md

 Work experience
 ======
-* Senior Research Software Development Engineer, Microsoft Research Cambridge, Confidential Computing, September 2018 - Current
+* Senior Research Software Development Engineer, Microsoft Research Cambridge, Confidential Computing, 2018 - Current

-* Senior Research Software Development Engineer, Microsoft Research Cambridge, System and Networking, March 2017 - September 2018
+* Senior Research Software Development Engineer, Microsoft Research Cambridge, System and Networking, 2017 - 2018
   * Built a hybrid file system that utilizes non-volatile memory and SSDs to provide highly performant read and write APIs to the high-level system while at the same time reducing SSD wear
   * Integrated the previously mentioned file system with Microsoft’s FaRM, an in-memory transactional store; improved storage from three copies of data in memory with FaRM to one copy in memory and two on SSD.
 This change has allowed teams in Microsoft that use FaRM to reduce the financial impact of running FaRM.
   * Implemented innovative ways to reduce the amount of main memory needed to store metadata regarding objects that were written to SSD such that only two bytes plus a small static overhead are needed to find an object that is stored on disk
   * Created an initial proposal on how to extent FaRM to support geographically distributed transactions.
 Currently, working to consolidate the design with other FaRM team members.
   * Currently working with other members of the FaRM team in Microsoft Research Cambridge to submit a publication regarding FaRM’s implementation of MVCC to OSDI 2018.
 This involves performance debugging all aspects of FaRM to find code and design issues that affect the performance of the system.

-* Senior Research Software Development Engineer, Microsoft Research NeXT, February 2015 - March 2017
+* Senior Research Software Development Engineer, Microsoft Research NeXT, 2015 - 2017
   * As a member of the Farm/A1 team designed and built a distributed transactional memory storage system and distributed graph database.
   * Designed and implemented a framework to allow users of Farm to write code that can efficiently run either in the same process as FaRM
   * Built and designed a lock free IPC mechanism to support low latency communication between different processes on the same computer.
   * Added features and resolved issues in FaRM to contribute to making FaRM a production service in Microsoft.
   * Optimized the Zookeeper service for the FaRM SOSP 2015 publication

-* Member of Technical Staff, Special Projects, Microsoft Research, February 2014 - February 2015
+* Member of Technical Staff, Special Projects, Microsoft Research, 2014 - 2015
   * Designed and built an in-memory distributed storage system which utilizes RDMA for communication to allow for low latency operations
   * Designed and build a lock free memory allocator, that can support either RDMA or CPU atomic operations
   * Implemented and designed a distributed key-value store on top of distributed memory
   * Implemented the distributed logging infrastructure for extremely high volume mobile applications

-* Software Design Engineer II, Cosmos Distributed Storage, Microsoft, August 2011 - February 2014
+* Software Design Engineer II, Cosmos Distributed Storage, Microsoft, 2011 - 2014
   * The Cosmos distributed storage team is responsible for developing and maintaining a store that contains over an exabyte of data.
   * Designed and built an application which stores arbitrary data on SSD using a specialized on-disk layout.
 This allows for low read/write latency and high throughput while minimizing write amplification on top of NTFS.
   * Participated in the design and development of the next generation control plane architecture for Cosmos storage